 Head Coaches and Assistant Coaches will need to pass an ASA/USA background check.
 Head Coaches will also need to become ACE Certified.
 This will be paid for by GGFA and can be done on the ASA/USA Fastpitch website: www.registerasa.com, or go to www.teamusa.org/USA-Softball/About/Registration for more information.

-Games will be held at the Energy Sports Complex on Monday and Wednesday nights.
-Practices may be scheduled through GGFA at Sampson Field at Bicentennial Park, the Fastpitch Practice Fields on South Enzi Dr. just past the Rec Center, and at the Energy Sports Complex.
+Games will be held at the Energy Sports Complex, Bicentennial Fields, or Enzi Fields depending on how many teams we have and the availability of fields.
+Practices may be scheduled through GGFA for Bicentennial Park, the field on South Enzi Dr. just past the Rec Center are first come first serve, and at the Energy Sports Complex by contacting the City of Gillette.
 Practices should be approximately one hour in length and no more than 2 nights a week.
-If fields are not scheduled to be used, a first come, first served mentality will be respected.
+If fields are not scheduled to be used, a first-come, first-served mentality will be respected.
 Everyone needs to work together for the player’s best interest.
 Remember what we are teaching: the importance of teamwork, respect for themselves and others, as well as good sportsmanship.

 The concession stand will be open on game nights.
 Each team will be responsible for helping in the concession stand.
 Coaches will be given a schedule for when each team must help.
 It will be the Coach’s responsibility to find parents to help on their teams given night.
 Each team must help!

 Players, coaches, and parents will be required to read and sign the GGFA Code of Conduct.
 Every player, coach, and spectator shall follow the rules and regulations for each age group and GGFA’s Code of Conduct.
 Failure to do so will result in implementing the disciplinary process.
 Umpires, League Administers, and Activities Director on duty have the final say in any dispute on the field or during a game!